Download the PDF

-- Ensure that an appropriate Code of Business Conduct and Ethics is in place and review the Compliance Program designed by management to ensure that its content and implementation are appropriate to achieve and monitor compliance.
+- Ensure that an appropriate Code of Business Conduct and Ethics is in place and review the Compliance Program designed by management to ensure that its content (including the Company’s health and safety programs) and implementation are appropriate to achieve and monitor compliance.

 - Evaluate whether management is setting the appropriate tone at the top by communicating the importance of the Company’s Code of Business Conduct and Ethics.

 - Review all transactions, before such transactions are entered into, if possible, between the Company and any related persons that are required to be reported under the applicable SEC regulations governing related person transactions, and approve or ratify such transactions where appropriate.

 - Oversee an annual self-evaluation of the Board and all committees of the Board.

 - Oversee the annual evaluation of management by the Board.

 - Conduct an annual performance evaluation of the Committee.

 - Have the sole authority, in its discretion, to retain and terminate any search firm to assist in the identification of director candidates, including sole authority to approve the firm’s fees and other retention terms.